Exploiting Local Indexing and Deep Feature Confidence Scores for Fast Image-to-Video Search: Experiments

 \section{Experiments}

 Our experiments are conducted on Stanford I2V~\cite{araujo2014}.
-In particular, this dataset is quite suitable for the tests since it contains large volume of videos collected from diverse news video archives to illustrate the actual capacity of the proposed method.
+This dataset is particularly suitable for our method since it contains a large volume of videos collected from diverse news video archives to illustrate its actual capacity.

-As stated in~\cite{araujo2014}, Stanford I2V dataset is split into two versions such that the lighter version contains a subset of query images and reference videos of the full version.
-The full and light versions of the dataset consist of 3801 and 1035 hours of videos respectively (Please do not confuse with SI2V-4M or SI2V-600K in~\cite{araujo2017}).
-Moreover, the number of query images is decreased by factor 3, from 229 to 78.
+As stated in~\cite{araujo2014}, Stanford I2V dataset is split into two versions, such that a lighter version contains a subset of query images and reference videos of a full version.
+Full and light versions consist of 3801 and 1035 hours of videos, respectively (Please do not confuse SI2V-4M or SI2V-600K in~\cite{araujo2017}).
+Moreover, the amount of query images is decreased by factor 3, from 229 to 78.

-In the evaluation step, the performance of our method is measured by the provided script and mean Average Precision (mAP) scores are reported.
+The provided script measures the performance in the evaluation step, and the mean Average Precision (MAP) scores are reported.

-\textbf{Computation Load.} The main objective of the proposed method is to realize a method that computation load and query processing time are moderate while obtaining state-of-the-art retrieval accuracy for large-scale data.
-Table~\ref{tab:comp} illustrates the average time requirements per frame and note that it is close to real-time (assume that 1fps keyframe is processed).
-This feature allows us to analyze the visual content of the whole dataset within several days on a small number of CPU servers.
-In similar, the memory requirement is negligible since all descriptors are modeled with compact hash codes.
+\textbf{Computation Load.} The main objective is to accomplish a method that computation load and query processing time are moderate while obtaining state-of-the-art retrieval accuracy for large-scale data.
+Table~\ref{tab:comp} illustrates average time requirements per frame.
+Observe that it is close to real-time (assume that 1fps keyframe is processed).
+This feature allows us to analyze the visual content of this dataset within several days on cheap CPU servers.
+In similar, memory requirement is negligible since all descriptors are converted to compact hash codes.

 \textbf{Impact of the Parameters.} Our framework is composed of local and global ranking stages.
-Thus, first, we need to obtain the best parameters empirically for each stage.
+Hence, first, we need to obtain the best parameters empirically for each stage.